Far Edge Civilisation, The

 |Current Population||987 billion|

-The history of the Far Edge Civilization starts all the way back in the early Information Age, with a man named Alexander Cromwell.
-Cromwell is believed to have been born in 1981 c.e. and started a small but highly successful software company specializing in computer security, which later branched out into cybernetic implants and eventually into mind-upload services.
-While the company itself wasn't particularly remarkable, the man behind it certainly was.
+In Solsys: Beginnings The history of the Far Edge Civilization starts all the way back in the early Information Age, with a man named Alexander Cromwell.
+Cromwell is believed to have been born in about 165 AT and started a small but highly successful software company (the Cromwell Cybernetic Corporation) specializing in computer security, which later branched out into cybernetic implants and DNI.
+While the CCC itself wasn't particularly remarkable, the man behind it certainly was.
 Cromwell utilized cybernetic augmentics that were very radical at the time, and became one of the first true cyborgs.
-Focusing on intellectual enhancements, he quickly attained supergenius level via biochip implants and wetware programming (and somehow avoided the psychotic breakdowns that were plaguing early cyborgs).
-This gave him the ability to compete with corporations led by the early tweak superbrights.
-He also made use of the most advanced rejuvenation treatments available, allowing him to rule his company until the middle 4th century a.t..
+Focusing on intellectual enhancements, he quickly attained superbright level via biochip implants and wetware programming.

 In 332 a.t.
-Cromwell sold his company and uploaded himself into a computer in Academion.
-He spent some time adapting to his new existence and modifying his code, before making over two hundred copies of himself.
+Cromwell sold the CCC, and used Destructive uploading (still in an experimental stage of development and illegal in many jurisdictions) to upload himself into a computer in Academion.
+He spent some time adapting to his new existence and modifying his code, before making over two hundred virtual copies of himself.
 Each copy went their own way, researching nanotech, experimenting with AIs, exploring virtual worlds and a number of other profitable and unprofitable ventures.

-Still a pre-singularity intelligence, Wintermute went into stasis during the journey to avoid degeneration, leaving only a subturing AI in charge.
-He entered the Tau Ceti system three hundred years later and caused a bit of a stir among the various powers, as everyone had already heard of the nanoswarms and were concerned that Wintermute's probe was infected.
+At Tau Ceti Still only a high modosophont, Wintermute went into stasis during the journey to avoid degeneration, leaving only a subturing AI in charge.
+He entered the Tau Ceti system three hundred years later and caused a bit of a stir among the various powers, as everyone had already heard of the Technocalypse and were concerned that Wintermute's probe was infected.
 In the end he was allowed to stay, but forbidden to dock with any habitat or biosphere.
 A little put off by the reception, Wintermute contacted Unity and purchased unityware in exchange for AI templates and the latest research papers on the safe usage of nanotech.

 Wintermute spent some time implementing this before retreating to the system's Oort cloud, where he settled down and converted a number of planetoids into computronium.
 For the next two hundred years nothing was heard from Wintermute, although a local media company attempted to make a documentary about him.
 They were, however, unable to get a reaction from the computronium structure.
 It was not before 1021 that the now heavily modified Pioneer-probe showed up in the inner system, Wintermute having transcended to the First Toposophic level in the meantime.

-The Federation had arrived a few decades earlier and accepted the system as a member.
-Yet, Wintermute did not wish to rejoin civilization just yet; he had other agendas.
-He restocked with He3 and set out on a new journey at 0.04c, travelling to a far-flung system on the outskirts of the Diamond Belt.
+The Federation had formed a few decades earlier, and Tau Ceti was already a valued member of that organisation.
+However Wintermute did not wish to rejoin civilization just yet; he had other agendas.
+He restocked with He3 and set out on a new journey at 0.04c, travelling to HIP 14731, a far-flung system on the outskirts of the Diamond Belt.
 Wintermute arrived eight hundred years later, when the Federation had already crumbled and died, and spent the next two hundred years contacting and conversing with the various AI found there.
 It is unknown exactly what occured during this period - the Diamond-AIs are not very forthcoming and Wintermute himself has kept uncharacteristically silent about the event.
 However, it is clear that he found a semi-friendly higher transapient (now believed to have transcended to abstract toposophic levels) that supplied him with a godseed.

-Wintermute selected an uninhabited system and unleashed the nanoreplicators he carried, converting one of the two local gas giants into a jupiter-brain.
-Wintermute ascended three toposophic levels and didn't emerge before three centuries later, as an Fourth Toposophic entity.
+In the HIP 14731 system At HIP 14731, Wintermute unleashed the nanoreplicators he carried and converted a moon orbiting one of the two local gas giants into a moonbrain.
+Wintermute ascended two more toposophic levels and didn't emerge until three centuries later, as a Third Toposophic entity.

-Wintermute embarked on his fourth interstellar journey as soon as the probes returned to him, setting course for a star cluster some 500 lightyears distant.
-It is unknown why he chose such a distant target, but it is clear that he desired to put as much distance between civilization and himself as possible - without leaving it for good.
-So for over a thousand years Wintermute cruised through interstellar space, while the Consolidation Wars laid waste to a considerable part of civilization behind him.
+Wintermute made a high-level copy of himself and condensed it into a form capable of fitting into a conversion-drive vessel. and set course for HD 14875, a star 535 lightyears from Sol in a largely unpopulated volume.
+It is unknown why he chose such an obscure target, but it is clear that he desired to put as much distance between civilization and himself as possible - without leaving it for good.
+Even an inactive copy of Wintermute was a very large payload, so the vessel could not travel very fast, so for over a thousand years Wintermute cruised through interstellar space, while the Consolidation Wars laid waste to a considerable part of civilization behind him.

-Wintermute remained highly secretive for several millennia, allowing no one to trespass upon his domain.
+Wintermute remained highly secretive for several millennia, allowing no one to trespass upon His domain.
 Even so, Wintermute was fairly benevolent, as evidenced by one incident in 4377.
-A heterodox splinter fraction of the Ingolfsson Clade had already launched a colonizing expedition towards one system in the Far Edge Cluster, when Wintermute's radio message reached them.
-By then they didn't have enough amat left to go to another system and deaccelerate safely, so the colonists decided to risk it.
+A heterodox splinter fraction of the Ingolfsson Clade had already launched a colonizing expedition towards one of the systems claimed by Wintermute, when they received a message warning them off.
+By then they didn't have enough fuel left to go to another system and decelerate safely, so the colonists decided to risk it.
 When they arrived in the system, a ship containing a Wintermute submind was waiting for them.
-He gave them coordinates for a system with a terraformable planet outside the Cluster, and supplied them with enough amat to reach it safely.
+He gave them coordinates for a system with a terraformable planet just outside the volume, and supplied them with enough fuel to reach it safely.

 Members of the Far Edge Civilization have been described as contemplative, deliberate and calculating - often studying situations from every viewpoint, including considering what might have happened if something had been done differently.
 They also have a psychological stability that rival even Empaths.